bingxyi/dotfiles/README.md

-# dotfile-i3
-Simple dotfiles with my configs on i3 window-manager (kali linux)
+# My dotfiles on Kali Linux (stupid idea)

+### Actually using configs in this files
+1- /.zshrc
+2- Rofi
+3- nvim
+4- i3
+5- i3blocks